 Gay BALI Guide

 Gay Bali, famed as a surfing paradise with exquisite beaches, ancient cliff-top temples, and mountainous rice paddy fields.
-Bali is one of Asia’s most desirable destination for a gay holiday…
+Bali is one of Asia’s most desirable destinations for a gay holiday…

 It’s true Bali deserves every bit of its paradise reputation.
 Bali has hotels to suit every holiday from trendy beach resorts to romantic mountain top villas or even budget hostels on backpacking party streets.
 Bali’s culture allows for gay visitors to be accepted across the island.
 Gay Bali is focused around a group of bars located in Seminyak on Jalan Camplung Tanduk Road.
 Seminyak is South Bali’s trendy neighborhood, located north of Kuta.
 The area is filled with luxury beach resorts, chic restaurants and trendy bars.